pootsbook/elmbark.com/_posts/2016-03-16-mainstream-elm-user-focused-design.md

 #### What do Programmers want?

-If this giant group of front-end programmers are going to be deciding, we should understand what they want in this next era of programming. **I think there are two main axises that we can think about that are helpful here.** We have JavaScript and the x-axis here are usable.
+If this giant group of front-end programmers are going to be deciding, we should understand what they want in this next era of programming. **I think there are two main axes that we can think about that are helpful here.** We have JavaScript and the x-axis here are usable.
 What I mean by usable is the ability to use it.

 ![](/assets/images/posts/1/015.png)